Modern Slavery & Human Trafficking Statement 2023

 Our Approach

-Davy is committed to taking all reasonable steps to manage the risks of modern slavery within the business, including our supply chains.
-We are in the process of developing a responsible sourcing system across the business and engaging with our supply chain partners.
+Davy Group is committed to taking all reasonable steps to managing the risks of modern slavery within its operations, including supply chains.
+It is in the process of developing a responsible sourcing system across the business and this initiative will involve engagement with our supply chain partners.

 Our Business